 There are only a few steps to making Sourdough Discard Brownies, but there are a few important moments.
 Take your time and make sure to follow all directions.

-In a small saucepan over medium-low heat, combine butter and dark chocolate chips.
+In a small saucepan over medium-low heat (or in a double boiler), combine the butter and chocolate chips.
 Stir until fully melted, then set aside to cool.

 In the bowl of a stand mixer fitted with a whisk attachment, begin beating the eggs.
 With the mixer running, slowly add the sugars, then the vanilla and water.
 Increase speed to medium-high and whip the mixture until the sugars have completely dissolved, about 8-10 minutes.

-Combine the butter-chocolate mixture with the sourdough discard and stir until combined.
+Combine the butter-chocolate mixture with the sourdough discard in a medium bowl and stir until combined.
+Use a whisk if needed.
+This should be the consistency of a thick pudding.

-Using a spatula, gently fold the butter-chocolate mixture and the cocoa powder into the whipped eggs.
+Using a spatula, gently fold the butter-chocolate mixture and the cocoa powder into the whipped eggs mixture.
 Mix until just combined and no dry spots remain.
-The batter will be light and fluffy.
+The batter should be light and fluffy.

 Pour the batter into a greased 8x8-inch baking pan lined with parchment paper.

-Once you remove the brownies from the oven, let them sit in the pan for at least 20 minutes.
+- Once you remove the brownies from the oven, let them sit in the pan for at least 30 minutes.
 The brownies will continue to bake as they sit in the pan, so don't skip this step!
-Remove them from the pan and cut the slab of brownies into 16 squares before serving.

 Whipping the eggs and sugar